Implement unicode normalization in TYPO3 Core's charset conversion routines, especially for filepaths in TYPO3 FAL's LocalDriver.

 Does anyone have any suggestions, questions, critiques or objections ?

-#1 Updated by Frans Saris about 5 years ago
+#1 Updated by Frans Saris over 5 years ago

 Tnx for your research on this.
 This is indeed a problem.
 One I run into last week my self when a college uploaded some files through ftp.

 Would be great if you could provide a patch for this to fix it and cover it with tests.

 If you need some help with pushing a patch to our review system please let me know.

 #2 Updated by Stephan Jorek over 5 years ago